gilbruno/Solidity_Gas_Cost/README.md

 # Description

-I write some smart contracts to learn abour gas cost and optimization
+I write some smart contracts to learn about gas cost and optimization

-Gas is measuring a unit of computation so it depends on the Solidity implementation.
+Gas is measuring a unit of computation so it depends on the Solidity implementation.<br>
 It does not cost the same price to transfer ETH or transfer an ERC20 Toekn or buy a NFT on OpenSea.

 ## Block Limits